Courage Kenny Rehabilitation Institute

 Over the past 15 years, the University of Florida and University of San Diego, along with various orthopedic clinics around the world, have published some of the most compelling research to date.

-This research is also being performed and continued at each of the Sister Kenny Spine Center sites.
-It shows that specific spinal strengthening exercises, using the MedX lumbar and cervical machines, as well as the Spine Center's comprehensive core strengthening and exercise program, facilitate faster and more complete recovery for patients.
+This research is also being performed and continued at each of the Courage Kenny Spine Rehabilitation sites.
+It shows that specific spinal strengthening exercises, using the MedX lumbar and cervical machines, as well as Spine Rehabilitation's comprehensive core strengthening and exercise program, facilitate faster and more complete recovery for patients.

 Advantages of the MedX program